General Electric Company’s (GE) Marketing Mix or 4Ps – Analysis

 2. Value-based pricing strategy

 In the market-oriented pricing strategy, prices are set after an evaluation of prevailing market conditions.
-For example, General Electric’s prices for its consumer appliances are near or similar to the prices of competing appliances from other firms.
+For example, General Electric’s prices for its energy solutions are near or similar to the prices of competing products.
 This pricing strategy supports GE’s competitiveness and is appropriate to markets where customers have significant price sensitivity.
 On the other hand, in the value-based pricing strategy, General Electric’s focus is on the uniqueness of its products.
-For instance, the conglomerate sets relatively high prices for some of its healthcare products and aviation products.
+For instance, the company sets relatively high prices for some of its avionics products and jet engines.
 In product lines where value-based pricing is applied, customers are willing to pay higher for products that have higher perceived value.
-The combination of these pricing strategies influence business ability to withstand competitive rivalry, which is a strong force shown in the Porter’s Five Forces analysis of General Electric Company.
-In this regard, appropriate pricing is a strategic management concern for GE, especially because of its diversified operations.
+The combination of these pricing strategies influences the ability to withstand competitive rivalry, which is a business concern shown in the Five Forces analysis of General Electric Company.
+Appropriate pricing is a strategic management factor for GE.
 Overall, this component of General Electric’s marketing mix or 4Ps responds to competitive challenges.

 References